Privacy Notice For Families Data controller:

 - For How Long Do You Keep Data?

 The Charity will only hold your personal data for as long as is necessary to fulfil the purposes we collected it for, including any legal, accounting or reporting requirements.
-The periods for which your data is held after the end of your volunteer engagement are 3 years.
+The periods for which your data is held after the end of your engagement with our services is 30 years.

 - Who Has Access to Data?